tux-o-matic/ovhipfailover/README.markdown

 -------

 By using the failover init script in a cluster resource manager such as rgmanager or Pacemaker, a true HA solution can be implemented across multiple OVH datacenters.
-No extra parameter is needed to call the script, nesting it under a VIP resource will ensure the proper migration of the resource chain.
+No extra parameter is needed to call the script as a standard init script resource.